 Why did he /she die by suicide?
 We are never going to know the answer to that question as the answer has died with him/her.
-The focus needs to be on helping students with their thoughts and feelings and everyone in the school community working together to prevent future suicides.
+The focus needs to be on helping students with their thoughts and feelings, as well as everyone in the school community working together to prevent future suicides.